tiptoppress/category-posts-widget/README.md

 4.1.4

+* Added option to make the widget date link to the category page.
 * Addd option to link to the category page below posts list.
 * Added option show post author.
 * Added option to format the outputted date string.